Underfloor Heating Quotation Guide to Avoid Costly Mistakes

 1. The Screed Factor

-With a wet system, the pipes are usually encased in screed.
-Who is paying for that?
 Some installers include the pipe laying but not the screed pouring.
-Liquid screed is fantastic for heat conductivity, but it’s not cheap.
-If it’s not in the quote, add £15 - £25 per m² to your budget immediately.
+Liquid screed conducts heat brilliantly, but it’s not cheap.
+If it’s missing from the quote, add £15 - £25 per m² to your budget straight away.

 2. Floor Height Adjustments